kleinbottle/swanlotus/content/blogs/nitric-oxide/nitric-oxide.md

 ## Nitric oxide, NO: a brief history

 [Nitric oxide](https://en.wikipedia.org/wiki/Nitric_oxide) was discovered by [Joseph Priestly](https://en.wikipedia.org/wiki/Joseph_Priestley) about 250 years ago in 1772.
 He called it "nitrous air".
-It is a molecule consisting of a single atom of nitrogen and a single atom of oxygen, and is preferably called nitogen monoxide, given the plethora opf oxides of nitrogen.
+It is a molecule consisting of a single atom of nitrogen and a single atom of oxygen.
+Given given the plethora of oxides of nitrogen, it is perhaps better referred to as _nitrogen monoxide_.

 Note that nitrogen, with atomic number 7, and oxygen, with atomic number 8, are next-door neighbours in the [periodic table](https://pubchem.ncbi.nlm.nih.gov/periodic-table/).
 Not only that, they were discovered in 1772 and 1774 respectively, just two years apart.

-Given that the air we breathe is approximately 78% nitrogen and 21% oxygen, one would think that this simple compound of nitrogen and oxygen would be a well-known entity.
+The air we breathe is approximately 78% nitrogen and 21% oxygen.
+One would therefore think that this simple compound of nitrogen and oxygen would be a well-known, well-studied, and well-understood entity.
 But that is not so.

 It has lain hidden in plain sight for almost two centuries---being thought of as little more than an atmospheric pollutant---until the elucidation of its biological significance in the 1980s brought it into greater prominence.

 ## The chemical relatives of nitric oxide

-The chemical relatives of nitric oxide have often eclipsed it in significance, because, historically, they have been better studied, and better applied or coped with in everyday life.
+The chemical relatives of nitric oxide have often eclipsed it in significance historically, because they have been better studied, better understood, better applied, and better coped with in everyday life.

 ### Nitrous oxide, N~2~O

-_Nitrous_ oxide, N~2~O, is often confounded with _nitric_ oxide, NO. Given its propensity to excite mirth when inhaled, [Sir Humphry Davy](https://en.wikipedia.org/wiki/Humphry_Davy) christened nitrous oxide as "laughing gas".
-It is used as an anaesthetic, and as a rocket propellant, among other applications.
+_Nitrous_ oxide, N~2~O, is often confounded with _nitric_ oxide, NO. Because of its propensity to excite mirth when inhaled, [Sir Humphry Davy](https://en.wikipedia.org/wiki/Humphry_Davy) christened nitrous oxide as "laughing gas".
+It is used as a medical and dental anaesthetic, and as a rocket propellant, among other applications.

 ### Nitrogen dioxide, NO~2~

 Nitrogen dioxide, NO~2~, is the villain of the piece.
 It is a toxic, brown, acrid gas and a major atmospheric pollutant that contributes to [photochemical smog](https://energyeducation.ca/encyclopedia/Photochemical_smog).
 But it also has its uses as an intermediate in the production of nitric acid which is used for fertilizers, and as rocket fuel, among others.
+The fact that nitric oxide is unstable in air and undergoes spontaneous oxidation to nitrogen dioxide is most pertinent to our discussion here.

 ### Dinitrogen tetroxide, N~2~O~4~